-Financial planning is comprised of the six decisions people make with their month.
+Financial planning is comprised of the six decisions people make with their money.
 Physicians need to make decisions as to how you earn, spend, save, borrow, give, and protect your money.
 Home buying typically touches on all of the six money decisions.

 6 Money Decisions for Physicians and Dentists

 Home buying often begins with a mortgage, so you will have to make decisions about borrowing money.
 You also must earn money or at least have the potential to earn money to qualify for a mortgage.
 Physicians can qualify for a physician loan during training, with zero income, if there is a spouse or co-signer with an income.
 Physicians and Dentists also may need to save money and spend money to buy a house.
 Lastly, insurance is necessary to protect mortgages or homes and homeowners are required to pay property taxes, which is where giving your money comes into play.

 The six money decisions are important because people think they have worked with a financial planner, when you may have worked with a professional to set up a Roth IRA, someone helped you buy an insurance policy, or you worked with a CPA who helps you manage your taxes.
 While those are all very important financial components, they don’t quite rise to the level of comprehensive financial planning or service all six of the money decisions.

 This home buying decision can apply to you if you are in residency and thinking about buying a house or it can apply to you during your transition from training to practice, as you are settling down in your medical practice.
 At some point this question is likely to come up, whether its today, three or five years from now.